 A torque wrench will “click” once you reach your desired level, and it’s one of the easiest to use but most valuable tools that a motorcycle owner should invest in.

 It’s not the most intuitive tool and definitively not the first one that comes to mind when thinking about working on your motorcycle (some people may think that if it reaches the point where you need a hammer, it’s time to call a mechanic), but a small hammer or a rubber mallet comes in handy when you want to put things in their right position.
 You’ll be surprised how often you’ll need one and use it.
+You can find some recommended ones here.

 4 Socket Wrench Set